JohnEarnest/Decker/docs/decker.md

 - `x.toggle[s v]` sets the widget to show `"none"` if `v` is truthy and `v` is not the string `"none"`, and otherwise sets it to `s`.

 In all cases, the `toggle[]` function returns the final value of `x.show`.
 This function makes a number of common scenarios for manipulating `x.show` simpler and more straightforward.

+The `button.shortcut` attribute may be `""` (the default), or it may contain a single lowercase letter, digit, or space.
+If the keyboard key corresponding to such a character is pressed and released while in Interact mode (with no fields focused), the button will behave as if it were clicked.
+While it is technically possible to build simple purely keyboard-driven user interfaces in this manner by hiding the buttons, keep in mind that Decks may be used on tablet devices, kiosks, or phones which do not have a physical keyboard; this feature is intended as a _supplement to_ rather than a _replacement for_ ordinary buttons.

 Field Interface